rticommunity/rticonnextdds-examples/examples/custom_transport/README.txt

 | <Transport Implementation> |
 +----------------------------+

-Connext DDS uses the PT API to implement all the supported transports bundled in the standard distribution, including UDP/IP, TCP/IP, TLS, DTLS, Shared Memory, etc.
+RTI Connext DDS uses the PT API to implement all the supported transports bundled in the standard distribution, including UDP/IP, TCP/IP, TLS, DTLS, Shared Memory, etc.

 Application developers can use the PT API to develop custom transports.